Photography mdavid.com.au

 Superb Fairy-wren

-This photo of a Superb Fairy-wren as you see it on this web page comes to about one fifth of a megapixel.
+This photo of a Superb Fairy-wren as you see it on this web page is less than one fifth of a megapixel, so a 20 megabyte version of this shot would take up more than a hundred times more space on your screen.

-Do you need a camera with 20 megapixels or more?
+So then, do you need a camera with 20 megapixels

-Sure, if you’re working on high-quality professional gigantic print jobs, or large framed prints, then 20 megapixels or more will be great.
-You’ll know if that’s you.
+But sure, if you’re working on high-quality professional gigantic print jobs, or large framed prints, then 20 megapixels or more will be great.
+And you’ll know if that’s you.

 I’ve personally never needed a camera with that much resolution.
-My current camera (at 18 megapixels) comes close, but when my stuff gets published across a full page in a glossy magazine it has to be reduced in size to fit.
+My current camera (at 18 megapixels) comes close, but when my stuff gets published across a full page in a glossy magazine it has to be reduced in size to fit because the files are just too damned big.
 And when I print my stuff at home on an A4 printer, anything bigger than about 5 or 6 megapixels is probably overkill.

 In fact, if the biggest you ever print something is A4, then once you go past about 8 or 9 megapixels you’re not going to see any difference anyway.
-That’s because you’d have to be able to see more than 300 pixels/dots per inch, and our eyes just aren’t good enough.
+That’s because you’d have to be able to see more than 300 pixels/dots per inch, and human eyes just aren’t good enough for that.

 What’s a megapixel?